My experience with the Sony Alpha 700

 The built-in flash rises not as high above the lens axis compared to the 7D.
 It's about 5 mm closer to the lens axis, slightly increasing the danger for red eyes.

 Red-eye reduction is now a separate menu item and can not be enabled or disabled by switching flash modes with the Fn button.
 Even worse, red-eye reduction is in Custom Menu 3, and the other flash modes are in Recording Menu 2, five menu pages apart!
 Having separate settings would make sense if you could combine red-eye reduction with the other modes, but you can't.
 It works only when the flash mode is set to fill-flash.
-Sony should definately change this!
+Sony should definitely change this!

 Rear display

 The new rear display is just great.
 It has a high VGA (640×480) resolution, large area (3"), good contrast, and glare is reduced greatly.
-Onlike on the 7D, it has a built-in hard cover instead of a clipped-on, soon-to-be-lost cover.
+Unlike on the 7D, it has a built-in hard cover instead of a clipped-on, soon-to-be-lost cover.

 Did I already say that the display is great?